goorkamateusz/Minesweeper/README.md

 ### Game rule:
  - First click is always safe!
  - The game is finish when all no mine fields are uncovered.
- - The game include posibility to turn on the hints that show up after 5 seconds without action.
+ - The game include possibility to turn on the hints that show up after 5 seconds without action.

 ![](doc/example-hint.gif)